 With sewing machines, ‘computerized’ is not synonymous with ‘impossible to use’ so even if you aren’t tech savvy, don’t let that term scare you off.
 The strictly mechanical machines are in the minority now and with the price differential small, you need to have a very strong reason to stay mechanical.

 As a novice, you might be visualizing making doll clothing or curtains.
-Experts may be thinking of embroidery, quilting or even custom projects such as unique fashion sleeping bags, slipcovers, or making throw pillows.
+Experts may be thinking of embroidery, quilting or even custom projects such as unique fashion sleeping bags, slipcovers, or making throw pillows (I follow nicesleepo to choose what pillow I need).
 Beginners will almost certainly take on progressively advanced projects, so try to purchase the most advanced machine you ca. For experts, you’ll need to invest more dollars but you’ll be astounded at the functionalities you will have at your fingertips.

 The Brother Designio Series DZ2400 Computerized Sewing & Quilting Machine is one of the best sewing machines for a more advanced individual.
 It has bells, whistles and the entire choo-choo train of features.
 Still moderately priced at about $250, this reliable, advanced machine may become your best friend.